Alex Freeman: Style of play

 Freeman is both a playmaker and a goal-scoring threat from the fullback position who likes to provide a goal-scoring threat inside the penalty area.
 Freeman uses his speed and height to be both an effective attacker as well as an imposing defender.
+With the United States national team, Freeman has often been deployed as a third center back.